 Overview of Business Plan

 A business plan includes all of a new company's key operational and financial goals.
 It is a documented account of the business's future and a blueprint for its success.
 Every business needs to draft a business plan to provide direction or attract investors.
-A business plan is nothing but a detailed draft and a budget that display how to meet the primary objective being planned for the business.
+A business plan is nothing but a detailed draft and a budget that displays how to meet the primary objective being planned for the business.
 An effective business plan is vital to your company's success.

 Types of Business Plan